agiliq/merchant/docs/gateways/global_iris_gateway.rst

 ===========

 This gateway is an implementation of `Global Iris
-<https://resourcecentre.globaliris.com/>`_, previously known as HSBC Merchant
+<https://resourcecentre.globaliris.com/>`_ RealAuth, previously known as HSBC
-Services or Global Payments.
+Merchant Services or Global Payments.

+Normally you will use this in conjunction with the :doc:`Global Iris RealMPI </offsite/global_iris_real_mpi_integration>`.

 Usage
 -----